 In the waterfall view, lines between spans are either solid or dotted.
 Solid lines indicate a direct parent-child relationship; in other words, one process or function directly calling another.
 A dotted line indicates a non-direct relationship.

-- Span details obfuscated if you don't have account access
+- Trace details obfuscated based on account access

-If you don’t have access to the New Relic accounts that monitor other services in a distributed trace, some of the span and service details will be obfuscated in the UI.
-Obfuscation includes:
+If you don’t have access to the New Relic accounts that monitor other services, some of the span and service details will be obfuscated in the UI.
+Obfuscation can include:

-- The service name is replaced with the New Relic account ID and app ID.
+- Service name replaced with New Relic account ID and app ID

 The two main factors affecting this obfuscation: